gpappu/CypressProgramming/README.md

 In other automation tools, print statement will print the result in the console/terminal of the editor.
 But because cypress works directly on the browser (without any json, or external APIs), it prints to the browser console.

+Cypress provides a method called **check**  specific for checkboxes and radio buttons.
+This is more reliable than click().

+Assertions can be concatenated by using **.and** .
+Assertion for a property is **have** and for behavior is **be**

+Multiple checkboxes can be checked by including the values of the elements in the check method

+Static dropdowns have fixed values while dynamic dropdowns display suggestions based the user's input.
+## STATIC DROPDOWNS
+- Static dropdowns always have **select** as the tagname
+- For static dropdowns, cypress has a method called select which can take either the name of the element or the value of the element.